xp-forge/marshalling/README.md

 $m->marshal(new Person('...', 42)); // ["name" => "...", "age" => 42]
 ```

-When unmarshalling from maps, pass the type as second parameter:
+When unmarshalling from maps, pass the type as second parameter.
+Objects are created without invoking the constructor, and by either setting the fields directly or by using the *set[Field]()* convention.

 ```php
 use util\data\Marshalling;